Antiz96/antiz.fr/content/blog/raspberry-pi-wake-on-lan-server.md

 I then decided to check on my own infrastructure and realised that both of my physical servers were down.
 Those servers host my DNS and DHCP services, which explains why I had a faulty network connection.
 After a quick thought, I understood that a power outage occurred during the night (which wasn't so obvious at first as the power was back when I woke up), causing my servers to go down.
 While my router automatically switched back on when the power came back, my servers didn't.
 Indeed, *without extra configuration,* you physically need to press down the power button to power them on.

 During my reflexion about how to prevent that for the future, I obviously thought of buying a [UPS](https://en.wikipedia.org/wiki/Uninterruptible_power_supply) to get a fault tolerance in case of short power outage or at least have the servers shutdown properly in case of long ones.
-But the low frequency of power cuts in my current place and the low impact of an eventual downtime of my services/infrastructure when those happen isn't worth the (high) cost.
+But the low frequency of power cuts in my current place and the low impact of an eventual downtime of my services / infrastructure when those happen isn't worth the (high) cost.
 So I ended up thinking about a cheap, modular and easy solution to add a sort of power outage "tolerance" to my servers thanks to a simple [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi).

 ## The hardware